Tyler-Jacobson/CunaBackendCodingChallenge/README.md

 Once in the test directory, you can use the following command to run all tests
 ### `dotnet test`
-Although this will probably look much better in the 'Test Explorer' window of your IDE (built using Visual Studio 2022)
+Although this will probably look much better in the 'Test Explorer' window of your IDE (built with VS2022)

 ## Notes:
 I've chosen to implement this project as a stateless REST API with a relational database.
 The database is in 3rd normal form, and the design details can be found in the accompanying design doc.